Azure/azure-powershell/src/StorageSync/StorageSync/help/Set-AzStorageSyncCloudEndpointPermission.md

 ```

 ## DESCRIPTION
-This command creates an Azure File Sync cloud endpoint.
-A cloud endpoint is a reference to an existing Azure file share.
-It represents the file share and defines it participation in syncing all the files part of the sync group the cloud endpoint has been created in.
+This command sets RBAC permission required for an Azure File Sync cloud endpoint in a sync group.
+This permission allow Azure file sync to access storage account and azure file share for performing sync operations.

 ## EXAMPLES